Question 152·Medium·Text Structure and Purpose

 Read the passage in chunks and ask what each part is doing:

-- First sentence: "City officials expected timed traffic signals to shorten queues downtown."
-This is a plan or solution they put in place to address congestion.
+- First sentence: officials implement timed traffic signals as a plan to reduce congestion.